Human Resource Management

 Women in management at JT

-• * Newly appointed managers: Difference in numbers of managers between December 31 of the corresponding year and the year before for JT on a non-consolidated basis.
+• * Numbers of Managers and Leadership Position are as of December 31 of the corresponding year for JT on a non-consolidated basis.

 Action Plan in Compliance with the Act on the Promotion of Women's Active Engagement in Professional Life